CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy ext-community-list \<list-id\> rule \<rule-id\> ext-community soo \<ext-community-id\>

-Configures the site-of-origin (SoO) extended community to identify routes that originate from a certain site so that you can prevent readvertising that prefix back to the source site.
+Configures the Extended Community site-of-origin (SoO) to identify routes that originate from a certain site so that you can prevent readvertising that prefix back to the source site.

 **Usage**